 You are here

-Walk-ins are held on Monday, Tuesday, Thursday and Friday.
-There are no walk-in hours on Wednesday
+Walk-ins are held on Monday, Wednesday, and Friday.

 To access virtual walk-ins, log into International Student and Scholar Services' calendar in Canvas.